kungfusheep/randomquote.nvim/README.md

 ## Features

 - Super minimalistic, calming opening screen.
-- Random quote from api.quotable.io.
+- Random quote from quotable.io local copy.
 - No dependencies.
 - Provides a command to jump into the startup screen at any time.